MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 - Built-in entitlements

 ## What is an item of index quota?
 An item is 1 unit of index quota.
 An item can be considered as 1 search result.
-Every unique search result which you see can be considered as 1 item.
-Depending on the type of data source, 1 item will be –
+Every unique search result that you see can be considered as 1 item.
+Depending on the type of data source, 1 item is –
--	1 document (word, excel, ppt, pdf, etc.) in case of file share
+-	1 document (word, excel, ppt, pdf, etc.) in file share
--	1 wiki page in case of Confluence
+-	1 wiki page in Confluence
--	1 webpage in case of website
+-	1 webpage in a website
--	1 ticket/issue in case of Jira
+-	1 ticket/issue in Jira

 Total quota utilized is calculated in terms of total items stored in the index.
 The number of updates/changes to an item are not counted in any manner.
 There are no cost implications of updating an item once in a month vs. a hundred times in a day.
-It still will count as 1 item only.
+It still counts as 1 item only.

 ## Purchase of add-on index quota
 To purchase more Microsoft Graph connectors quota, contact your Microsoft account manager or complete the following steps: